GPUOpen-Tools/gpu_performance_api/README.md

 ### Ubuntu 20.04 LTS Vulkan ICD Issue
 On Ubuntu 20.04 LTS, Vulkan ICD may not be set to use AMD Vulkan ICD.
 In this case, it needs to be explicitly set to use AMD Vulkan ICD before using the GPA.
 It can be done by setting the ```VK_ICD_FILENAMES``` environment variable to ```/etc/vulkan/icd.d/amd_icd64.json```.

-### OpenGL Fetchsize Counter on Radeon RX 6000
+### OpenGL FetchSize Counter on Radeon RX 6000 Series GPUs
-FetchSize counter will show an error when enabled on Radeon RX 6000 Series GPU using OpenGL.
+FetchSize counter will show an error when enabled on Radeon RX 6000 Series GPUs using OpenGL.

 ### Adjusting Linux Clock Mode
 Adjusting the GPU clock mode on Linux is accomplished by writing to: ```/sys/class/drm/card\<N\>/device/power_dpm_force_performance_level```, where \<N\> is the index of the card in question.